earaen/MiniProject_105/README.md

 #### Request Body

-The request should include a JSON object with the following properties:

 | Property  | Type   | Description              |
 | --------- | ------ | ------------------------ |
 | username  | string | The updated username     |